..:: Golden Words

 -

-not kill any woman, children or cripple.
+woman, children or cripple.

 -

-not cut down a fruit bearing tree.
+a fruit bearing tree.

 -

-not be lavish or miserly.
+Do not be lavish

 -

-Striving against the enemies (Kuffar) is regarded as
+the enemies (Kuffar) is regarded as a small striving while striving against

-desires is regarded as a great striving (Jihad al-Akbar).
+one’s (Nafs) desires is regarded as a great striving (Jihad al-Akbar).

 -

-Fear of Allah SubHanuhu wa Ta'ala is likened to
+Fear of Allah

-knowledge while being oblivious of your Creator
+SubHanuhu wa Ta'ala is likened to knowledge while being oblivious of your

-SubHanuhu wa Ta'ala is likened to ignorance.
+Creator SubHanuhu wa Ta'ala is likened to ignorance.

 -

-reward in exchange for a good deed.
+conduct) is: when one does not require reward in exchange for a good deed.

 -

-SubHanuhu wa Ta'ala then Allah SubHanuhu wa Ta'ala
+involved in the work of Allah SubHanuhu wa Ta'ala then Allah SubHanuhu wa

-gets involved in his work.
+Ta'ala gets involved in his work.

 -

-Man is weak, yet it is astonishing that he is
+Man is weak, yet

-insistent in disobeying the commands of the Almighty
+it is astonishing that he is insistent in disobeying the commands of the

-Allah SubHanuhu wa Ta'ala.
+Almighty Allah SubHanuhu wa Ta'ala.

 -

-He
+He should know

-should know that his heart is empty of Faith (Iman)
+that his heart is empty of Faith (Iman) when good advice has no avail upon

 -

-premises is the creation, The fear of Allah
+prayer is a career, It’s business premises is the creation, The fear of

 -

-It
+It is difficult

-is difficult to be patient but to waste the rewards
+to be patient but to waste the rewards for patience is worse.

 -

-fact when one does not notice this.
+passing of time yet stranger is the fact when one does not notice this.

 -

-Life comes to pass yet Death is very much closer.
+pass yet Death is very much closer.

 -

-To
+To seek

-seek forgiveness in old age is good but to seek it
+forgiveness in old age is good but to seek it when young is better.

 -

-To
+To forgive the

 -

-Sin committed by a young person is bad but an old
+a young person is bad but an old person committing sin is worse.

 -

-Being an accomplice by ignorance is bad, knowingly
+accomplice by ignorance is bad, knowingly being an accomplice is worse.

 -

-Laziness in worship by the general public is bad,
+worship by the general public is bad, but a knowledgeable person or a seeker

-showing laziness is worse.
+of knowledge showing laziness is worse.

 -

-The pride of the rich is bad but the pride of the
+The pride of the

-person in need is worse.
+rich is bad but the pride of the person in need is worse.

 -

-Humility shown by the poor is good but humility
+by the poor is good but humility shown by the rich is better.

 -

-Sajdah of Sahw (Prostration if a mistake is made in
+(Prostration if a mistake is made in Salah) completes Salah if a minor

-Sadqah-e-Fitr completes one’s Fast, Fidya completes
+mistake is made.
+Sadqah-e-Fitr completes one’s Fast, Fidya completes one’s

-one’s Hajj and Jihad completes one’s Iman (Faith).
+Hajj and Jihad completes one’s Iman (Faith).

 -

-Those that do not have the strength to cry then they
+not have the strength to cry then they should show mercy upon that person

 -